Morocco packing list for women

 • First aid kit and medication: Available medications, brands and products in Morocco may not be the same as back home, so it’s always best to bring everything you are used to and of course, all prescription medication or vitamins you take.
 We also recommend packing a basic first aid kit with items such as plasters, an antiseptic ointment, eye drops, hydration powder, etc. We’ll spend time in a car on extremely windy roads so motion sickness medication is a good idea if you are prone to getting it.
 Have a look at our suggested first aid kit here.

 • A pair of flip flops: These are not to be worn outside, but at the hotel when you go to the pool and walk around for breakfast.
+I have been wearing Havaianas for decades and like these silver skinny ones.

 • Tissue paper: Many toilets on our road trip part may not have it so it’s always best to bring your own.
+This portable pack is great to bring on-the-go.

 • Sanitary products: Morocco may not have the product or brand you like to use, may not stock things like tampons, or we may not be near an urban center where larger supermarkets are available, so it’s best to bring your own with enough amount for the duration of the trip.